Nizhnekamsk: History

+A Ukrainian drone attack killed at least 13 people on 10 August 2026, according to local authorities.

 Administrative and municipal status

 Within the framework of administrative divisions, Nizhnekamsk serves as the administrative center of Nizhnekamsky District, even though it is not a part of it.
 As an administrative division, it is, together with three rural localities, incorporated separately as the city of republic significance of Nizhnekamsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of republic significance of Nizhnekamsk is incorporated within Nizhnekamsky Municipal District as Nizhnekamsk Urban Settlement.

 Economy

-The city is an important center of the petrochemical industry (Nizhnekamskneftekhim plant) аlso known as the Tatarstan Oil Refinery Complex, which is part of the Tatneft concern, the Nizhnekamsk Tire Factory, known for tires called Kama, is also located in the city.
+The city is an important center of the petrochemical industry with the Nizhnekamskneftekhim plant.
+The Tatarstan Oil Refinery Complex is part of the Tatneft concern.
+The Nizhnekamsk Tire Factory, known for tires called Kama, is also located in the city.

 Transportation

 Nizhnekamsk and a number of neighboring cities are served by Begishevo airport, there is a railway station Nizhnekamsk Kuibyshev railway, from where suburban electric trains run to Izhevsk via Naberezhnye Chelny and Agryz, where it is possible to transfer to long-distance trains.
 The railway section from Nizhnekamsk to Naberezhnye Chelny is single-track, but electrified with 25 kV alternating current.

 The M7 Volga Moscow-Ufa federal highway runs near Nizhnekamsk and the M12 commercial highway with a toll road is under construction.

 The city also has a marina for motor ships with an equipped river station, from where passenger ships ply in the waters of the Kama and Volga rivers.